facebook/zstd/zstd_compression_format.md

 An FSE bitstream starts by a header, describing probabilities distribution.
 It will create a Decoding Table.
 Table must be pre-allocated, which requires to support a maximum accuracy.
-For a list of huffman weights, maximum accuracy is 7 bits.
+For a list of Huffman weights, maximum accuracy is 7 bits.

 FSE header is [described in relevant chapter](#fse-distribution-table--condensed-format), and so is [FSE bitstream](#bitstream).